-Parameters default\when\empty - Fallback value to return when there is no body in the request and the media handler raises an error (like in the case of the default JSON media handler).
+Parameters default_when_empty - Fallback value to return when there is no body in the request and the media handler raises an error (like in the case of the default JSON media handler).
 By default, Falcon uses the value returned by the media handler or propagates the raised exception, if any.
 This value is not cached, and will be used only for the current call.

-Returns The deserialized media representation.
+Returns The descrialized media representation.